aashari/rag-aws-ssm/README.md

 ### Integration with AI Systems

-While primarily CLI-focused, `rag-aws-ssm-command` can be adapted for AI workflows by scripting calls or extending it with an MCP server (future enhancement).
-It provides structured output suitable for parsing.
+`rag-aws-ssm-command` provides structured output suitable for AI system integration.
+The tool's consistent output format and error handling make it ideal for automated workflows and AI-driven infrastructure management.

-### Example AI Request (Hypothetical)
+### Example AI Request

 ```json
 {